Angela Rye: Criticism

 Rye received widespread backlash after she defended podcast co-host Charlamagne Tha God (Lenard McKelvey) against resurfaced rape allegations.
 She referred to his alleged victim, who was 15 at the time of the assault, as "broke" and "looking for a come-up."
 Rye insisted publicly on McKelvey's innocence (while citing his personal account of the assault in his 2017 published memoir as the "evidence" exonerating him).
-Many #MeToo advocates have been critical of her repeated attempts to silence and discredit sexual assault victims while claiming that "no physical evidence" connects McKelvey to the incident.
+Many #MeToo advocates have been critical of her repeated attempts to silence and discredit sexual assault victims while claiming that "no physical evidence" connects McKelvey to the incident..
+McKelvey remains the co-executive producer of the Native Land Podcast and co-owner of its parent production company, Reasoned Choice Media.

-Rye has also argued that statues of George Washington and Thomas Jefferson, like those of Robert E. Lee, should be taken down because they were slave owners.
+Rye has also argued that statues of George Washington and Thomas Jefferson, like those of Robert E. Lee, should be taken down because they were slave owners..
+In 2026 she use her political podcast platform to defend rapper Jay-Z against mounting controversies and his efforts to develop a heavily protested casino in Times Square by saying black communities should be "thankful," but did not disclose her conflict of interest as a paid promoter for Roc Nation, the casino's parent company, who stood to profit from the deal.